 - Plan.
 Figure out how you can reduce your costs.
 Know how modernizing will impact other elements of your infrastructure.
 Calculate ROI.

 - Craft a solution.
-Where should data centers be located, and how should they be configured?
+Where should data centers be located (real estate professionals similar to Walt Coulston could be contacted in this regard), and how should they be configured?
 Consider colocation and outsourcing.
 Create a cloud plan.
 Update your business continuity plan.

 - Select the pieces.
 Determine what technologies will best improve your agility, reliability, and energy-efficiency.